Transfer Windows 7, 8, 10, 11 to New Hard Drive without CD [3 Ways]

-Want to transfer Windows 7 to new hard drive without CD instead of re-purchasing license?
-In this post I’ll introduce the best ways to clone OS to new drive (HDD/SSD), most of them are completely free.
+Read this article to learn how to transfer Windows 7 to new hard drive without CD instead of re-purchasing license?
+In this post I’ll introduce the best ways to clone OS to new drive (HDD/SSD) and how to install Windows 7 onto new hard drive.

 Delia